 Zorica Pavlovic and her brother Zoran were killed along with their entire family on November 19, 1991, by retreating Croatian forces.
 A view of Zorica reveals how really brutally she was murdered.
 Her skull was also crushed.

 That story about a doctor from Gospic is also false: he was not killed, he committed suicide.
 It is also untrue that we burned 50 Serbs in one house.
 We did kill but never by means of burning.
 The role of Tihomir Oreskovic; I think he is a good man and it was good working with him.
-Due to our friendship I’d rather not talk about him.
+Due to our friendship, I’d rather not talk about him.
 The order for Gospic was to perform “ethnic cleansing”, so we killed directors of post oﬃces and hospitals, a restaurant owner and many other Serbs.
-Executions were performed by shooting at point blank range since we did not have much time.
-I repeat, orders from the headquarters were to reduce the percentage of Serbs in Gospic.
+Executions were performed by shooting at the point-blank range since we did not have much time.
+I repeat orders from the headquarters were to reduce the percentage of Serbs in Gospic.

 Pavlovic (Serbian) family was massacred by Croats 1991.

 We went to Slano four times and liquidated 13 persons there, all Serbs.
 Their centre was in the village of Vukovici, between Slano and Dubrovnik.
 I killed 8 out of 13.
 I was together with Sinisa Rimac, Miroslav Brisevac, Miljenko Zadro, Igor Mikula, and little Gordana (I cannot recall her family name).